 Notice of Nonreappointment for Unclassified Professional Staff (UPS)

-Pursuant to Kansas Board of Regents policy, unclassified professional staff may be re-appointed on an annual basis unless a previous notice of non-reappointment has been issued.
+Pursuant to Kansas Board of Regents policy, Unclassified Professional Staff (UPS) may be re-appointed on an annual basis unless a previous notice of non-reappointment has been issued.
 This policy outlines the policy and process associated with notices of non-reappointment.

-Supervisors who are considering a notice of non-reappointment must consult first with their administrative channels and with Human Resources before making a recommendation of non-reappointment.
+Supervisors who are considering a notice of non-reappointment must consult first with their administrative channels and with Human Resource Management (HRM) before making a recommendation of non-reappointment.
 Non-reappointment should be in the best interests of the University.

 Conditions requiring a notice of non-reappointment